aws/graph-notebook/README.md

 }" >> ~/graph_notebook_config.json
 ```

+### Connecting to a local graph store
+It is possible to connect `graph-notebook` to a graph database running on your local machine.
+An example being Gremlin Server.
+There are additional instructions regarding the use of local servers in the `additional-databases` folder.

 ## Authentication

 If you are running a SigV4 authenticated endpoint, ensure that the config field `iam_credentials_provider_type` is set
 to `ENV` and that you have set the following environment variables:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - AWS_REGION
 - AWS_SESSION_TOKEN (OPTIONAL.
 Use if you are using temporary credentials)

 ## Security